Follow the whales tagged with MINTAGs

 Look at the map to follow the fin whales of East Greenland!

-Norway: 5 fin whale tags, Kongsfjorden
+Norway: fin and minke whale tags, Svalbard and Northern Norway

 In August and September 2023, the teams led by Christian Lydersen and Martin Biuw sailed around Svalbard on an effort to tag fin and minke whales respectively.
 The remaining tags were used in Skjervøy to further test the tags in humpback and killer whales in November 2023, by Audun Rikardsen and his team.
 In the map below you can follow the three successfully tagged minke whales.